Paris in the 18th century: The Parisians

 There was no official census of the Parisians before 1801, but based on parish records and other sources, most historians estimate that the population of Paris was about 500,000 persons at the beginning of the 18th century and grew to between 600,000 and 650,000 shortly before the Revolution of 1789.
 Following the Reign of Terror, economic hardship and the emigration of the nobility, the 1801 census reported that the population had dropped to 546,856, but it quickly recovered to reach 622,636 in 1811.
 It was no longer the largest city in Europe; London passed it in population in about 1700, but it was by far the largest city in France, and throughout the 18th century grew at a rapid rate, largely by an immigration from the Paris basin and from the north and east of France.
-The center of the city became more and more crowded; building lots became smaller and buildings taller, to four, five and even six stories.
-In 1784, the height of buildings was finally limited to nine toises, or about eighteen meters.
+The centre of the city became more and more crowded; building lots became smaller and buildings taller, to four, five and even six stories.
+In 1784, the height of buildings was finally limited to nine toises, or about eighteen metres.